openedx/open-edx-proposals/oeps/oep-0033-bp-code-autoformatting.rst

 in a repo that is not yet OEP-33 compliant will need to disable their autoformatter, or risk large-scale changes that are unrelated to their current tasks.
 All OpenEdX code will be formatted consistently and unambiguously.
-Developers will not have will not have arguments about code layout.
+Developers will not have arguments about code layout.

 References